 Ani Itireleng is popularly called “BitcoinLady”.

-A report by an Australian bitcoin and cryptocurrency exchange, BTC Markets says women users grew 175% last fiscal year, dwarfing male users by 80%.
+A report by an Australian bitcoin and cryptocurrency exchange, BTC Markets says women users grew 175% last year, dwarfing male users by 80%.

 It is incredible to see more women getting into the crypto space, making big moves, and making their mark.

 The leading crypto women of the world are not limited to this list alone; there are many others out there and even more on the rise.
 We are excited to see the future of women in the crypto industry.